-Carsten Rasch Egeriis joined the Executive Leadership Team in 2017 and has been the CEO since April 19, 2021.
-Mr. Egeriis is the chairman of the boards of directors of Finans Danmark and FR I at 16. september 2015 A/S.
+Carsten Rasch Egeriis joined the Executive Leadership Team in 2017 and has been the CEO since 2021.
+Mr. Egeriis is the chair of the boards of directors of Finans Danmark, FR I af 16. september 2015 A/S and Danica Pension.

-Within the last five years, Mr. Egeriis has been the CRO at the Bank, the chief risk officer of Barclays UK and Personal and Corporate Bank, both at Barclays Bank; the chairman of the boards of directors of Realkredit Danmark A/S; the vice chairman of e-nettet A/S; and a member of the boards of directors of Danske Bank, Belfast (Northern Bank Limited), Northern Ireland, Bikubens Pensionsfond and Kreditforeningen Danmarks Pensionsafviklingskasse.
+Within the last five years, Mr. Egeriis has been the CRO at the Bank; the chair of the boards of directors of Realkredit Danmark A/S; the vice chair of e-nettet A/S; and a member of the boards of directors of Danske Bank, Belfast (Northern Bank Limited), Northern Ireland, Bikubens Pensionsfond and Kreditforeningen Danmarks Pensionsafviklingskasse.

-Magnus Agustsson joined the Executive Leadership Team in 2021 and has been the CRO since November 22, 2021.
+Magnus Agustsson joined the Executive Leadership Team in 2021 as the CRO.
 Mr. Agustsson is a member of the board of directors of Realkredit Danmark A/S.

-Within the last five years, Mr. Agustsson has been the chief risk officer and head of group risk center at Skandinaviska Enskilda Banken AB.
+Within the last five years, Mr. Agustsson has been the chief risk officer at Skandinaviska Enskilda Banken AB.